electricianinsomniac/Preprocessing-images/README.md

 Preprocessing images - Segmentation with MATLAB - MRI Images

 ## Background
+Brain tumor is a disease that is very dangerous for humans.
+In general, the symptoms of a brain tumor can be seen by behavior such as fatigue, lack of concentration, headaches and vertigo.
+Therefore, an examination is needed, one of which is a digital examination.
+Digital examinations can use a CT scan, Magnetic Resonance Imaging (MRI), and Near infrared florescence.

 Brain MRI images preprocessing of segmentation.
 I used [Dataset](https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection) about brain tumor MRI result images.

 ## Reference